pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Partial Evolutionary Tensor Neural Networks

 \subsection{Partial Evolutionary Tensor Neural Networks}

 We now provide a detailed introduction to the pETNNs for solving time-dependent PDEs, which is inspired by \cite{PhysRevE.104.045303}.
-Here is the time-dependent general nonlinear partial differential equation,
+Consider a time-dependent nonlinear partial differential equation of the form,

-where $\Omega \subseteq \mathbb{R}^d$ denotes the spatial domain of the computation, $T$ represents the termination time for the simulation, $u=u(x,t)$ is the state function on both space and time, and $\mathcal{N}$ is a nonlinear differential operator.
+where $\Omega \subseteq \mathbb{R}^d$ denotes the spatial domain of the computation, $T$ represents the termination time for the simulation, $u=u(x,t)$ is the scalar state function on both space and time and $\mathcal{N}$ is a nonlinear differential operator.
 Fig. \ref{fig2} shows the schematic diagram of the pETNNs.
-In this architecture, the embedding layer is used \cite{2020arXiv200610739T}.
+We add an embedding layer \cite{2020arXiv200610739T} to the original TNN architecture.
 In this paper, the embedding for periodic boundary conditions is adopted as

-where $a$ and $b$ are used to adjust the computational domain and the periodic frequency, respectively.
+where we use $a$ and $b$ to adjust the computational domain and the periodic frequency, respectively.

-It is widely recognized that several prominent techniques for solving time-dependent PDEs with DNNs, such as the physics-informed neural network (PINN) \cite{RAISSI2019686}, the deep Galerkin method (DGM) \cite{SIRIGNANO20181339}, and the deep Ritz method (DRM) \cite{bing2018DRM}, incorporate both time and spatial variables as inputs and have yielded impressive results.
-However, the structure of these methods is hard to make predictions beyond the training horizon.
-In order to forecast solutions without further training and achieve high accuracy, we propose the following pETNNs.
+It is widely recognized that several prominent techniques for solving time-dependent PDEs with DNNs, such as PINNs \cite{RAISSI2019686}, the deep Galerkin method \cite{SIRIGNANO20181339}, and the deep Ritz method \cite{bing2018DRM}, incorporate both time and spatial variables as inputs and have yielded impressive results.
+However, the structure of these methods makes it hard to make predictions beyond the training horizon.
+To forecast solutions without further training and achieve high accuracy, we propose the following pETNNs.